yourgj/test1/README.md

 # test1
-This is a test repo
+This is a Test Repo created for testing